Why would I replace my HVAC system?

 I've had issues with my Indoor Air Quality (IAQ) before.
 Should I be concerned about that now?

 It is worth noting that the EPA (Environmental Protection Agency) has said that exposure to pollutants can be up to 100 times worse inside than outside.
-However, with newer systems, they are better equipped to protect your home from outside pollutants and keep them outside.
-They will also help keep the air inside your home from being poluted for as long as they trap the particles in the filters in the HVAC system.
+However new systems are better equipped to protect your home from outside pollutants and keep them outside.
+They will also help keep the air inside your home from being polluted for as long as they trap the particles in the filters in the HVAC system.
 Having a system that helps keep the IAQ under control can lead to improved health, even if only by a little.

 I've replaced my HVAC system.
 How long can I expect it to last before I need to replace it again?

 The number of years you can expect an HVAC system to last with regular inspections and cleaning can surprise you.
 An air conditioner should last you between 12 and 15 years while a gas furnace can last between 20 and 25 years.
 Of course, this is all contingent on whether or not you are taking good care of your HVAC system.
-As long as the regular inspections, preventative measures, and are making sure any repairs are taken care of when needed are done, you can expect those numbers to be good for your system.
+As long as you’re getting regular inspections, taking preventative measures, and making sure any repairs are taken care of when needed, you can expect those numbers to be good for your system.